bitboxer/bitboxer.de/_posts/2012-09-01-in-wich-i-rant-about-developing-on-android.markdown

 The biggest problem I had as a guy who tried to learn the stuff was the pure amount of idiots in the Android developer scene.
 Or to be fair: the amount of idiots posting their so called solutions on StackOverflow.
-If you search for Objective-C or Ruby stuff, you have a few morons that post worst practices.
-But compared to the huge amount of morons posting in the Android world I am living in a pretty nice place :wink: .
+If you search for Objective-C or Ruby stuff, you have a few idiots that post worst practices.
+But compared to the huge amount of idiots posting in the Android world I am living in a pretty nice place :wink: .

 In the end I managed to create an app that was decent enough to show it on the IFA.